securevale/android-rasp/README.md

     })
 ```

-For more information about possible options check
+For more information about available configuration options, see
 [SecureAppChecker](https://github.com/securevale/android-rasp/blob/master/rasp/src/main/java/com/securevale/rasp/android/api/SecureAppChecker.kt)
 class documentation.

+> [!IMPORTANT]
-> **NOTE:** A skilled attacker might be able to repackage protected app and remove the checks from
+> A skilled attacker might be able to repackage protected app and remove the checks from
 > the source code.
 > With that said, it is highly recommended to add these checks in multiple places in code, so as to
 > maximize the cost and effort required to successfully bypass all the checks.
 > Additionally, in order to further impede the malicious actors' life, the library checks are
 > written
-> in native code(using Rust language) and attached to library source code as `.so` library files.
+> in native code (using Rust language) and distributed with library source code as `.so` library files.

-This tool is still in a very early stage of the development and it currently supports only two
-checks:

-- Debugger Detection
-- Emulator Detection
+## Supported Checks

 ### Debugger Detection

-Based on several checks for debug flags, connected debugger or whether there are any threads waiting
+Includes:

+- Several checks for debug flags;
+- Check for connected debugger;
-for debugger to be attached.
+- Check for threads waiting for the debugger to be attached.

 ### Emulator Detection

-Emulator detection checks:
+Includes:

-- "basic" emulator indicators (mostly device build configuration
+- Check for "basic" emulator indicators (mostly device build configuration
   fields indicating whether particular device is "real" or not).
 These fields can be easily faked by
-  the emulator makers or even by the device user (if the device is also rooted).
+  the emulator makers or even by the device user (if the device happens to be rooted);
-- more advanced checks (such as device's operator name, telephone
-  number, properties etc.).
+- More advanced checks (such as device's operator name, telephone number, properties etc.).
   Recommended when you need to be more certain whether the device is an
   emulator.
-Please note that in order to take full advantage of this checks you need to add
+Please note that in order to take full advantage of these checks, you need to add
-  *android.permission.READ_PHONE_STATE* permission to your application's manifest file.
+  *android.permission.READ_PHONE_STATE* permission to your application manifest file.

-Implemented checks were tested on various emulators and devices to decrease both false-positives (
+All implemented checks were tested on various emulators and devices to decrease both false-positives (
-when device that is not an emulator is reported as one) and false-negatives, but as the detection
+when device that is not an emulator is reported as one) and false-negatives.
+However, as the detection
-techniques become more advanced the emulator hiding techniques are improving as well.
+techniques become more advanced, the emulator detection bypass tools are improving as well.
 This is a
 never ending cat and mouse game, so there is no guarantee that all emulators will be correctly and
 accurately reported as such.
-The library will be continuously updated with new emulator detection
+The library shall be continuously updated with new emulator detection
-techniques in order to catch the ones that slip through the existing checks.
+techniques with the aim of catching the emulators that slip through the existing checks.

-## Proguard
+## ProGuard

-Library contains its own proguard rules defined, except one caveat regarding the `DebugField`
+Android RASP ships with its own ProGuard rules, except one caveat regarding the `DebugField`
 check.
-It relies on `BuildConfig` class which needs to be excluded from obfuscation, in order
+The library relies on `BuildConfig` class which needs to be excluded from obfuscation.
+In order
-for this check to return correct results, add below line to your proguard configuration file:
+for this check to return correct results, add the following line to your ProGuard configuration file:

 ```
 -keep class {your_package}.BuildConfig{ *; }
 ```

-you can also disable this check by excluding `DebugField` in `checkOnlyFor` array field from check method.
+Alternatively, you can opt out from this check by excluding `DebugField` from an array of checks passed to
+`checkOnlyFor` parameter.

 ## Versioning

 This project follows [semantic versioning](https://semver.org/).
 While still in major version `0`,
-source-stability is only guaranteed within minor versions (e.g. between `0.1.0` and `0.1.1`).
+source-stability is only guaranteed within minor versions (e.g. between `0.3.0` and `0.3.1`).
 If you
 want to guard against potentially source-breaking package updates, you can specify your package
 dependency using exact version as the requirement.